survivejs/webpack-book/manuscript/techniques/06_consuming.md

 ### Exposing Globals to the Browser

-Sometimes you have to expose packages to third party scripts. [expose-loader](https://www.npmjs.com/package/expose-loader) allows this as follows:
+Sometimes you have to expose packages to third-party scripts. [expose-loader](https://www.npmjs.com/package/expose-loader) allows this as follows:

 ```javascript
 {